Liakintsurashvili/The-Churiology/README.md

 ### Wineries Page

 The Wineries page consists of six image and paragraph sections providing information on must-visit wineries in the local area.
-This responsive layout was achieved using flexbox styles as well as @media queries.
+This responsive layout was achieved using flexbox styles as well as @media queries.The lowest section on the page consists of the Sign-up section.

 ### Join us!
 Page